lsst-sqre/sqr-041/index.rst

 **Risk: High**

-Access to astronomical data in the Rubin Science Platform is managed by the Butler_.
+Access to astronomical data in the Science Platform is managed by the Butler_.
 Currently, the only implementation of the Butler is a client-side library that expects to have access to authentication credentials for an underlying database and object store.
 In the Interim Data Facility, for the early Data Previews, every Notebook Aspect user is therefore granted access to the underlying PostgreSQL database and Google Cloud Storage object store via an injected password and Goole service account private key.